Living In Colombia: The Expat Guide 2023

 Living in Colombia as a family can be a rich and rewarding experience.
 The country is known for its warm and welcoming people who value family connections.

-When settling in Colombia, you might find the quality of life to be a significant change compared to your home country.
+When settling in Colombia, you might find the quality of life to be significantly different compared to your home country.

 Expats often live in apartment complexes with good security and access to amenities such as pools and gyms, making them suitable for families.